oliverbaptiste/soundsurgeon/README.md

 There are many different directions this app could go:

 * [x] generate UI via JS
-  * [ ] generate UI using a library/framework like Vue or React
-    * This article may help: [*Working with the Keyboard in your Vue App* by Raymond Camden](https://www.raymondcamden.com/2019/08/12/working-with-the-keyboard-in-your-vue-app)
 * [ ] add effects and polyphony
 * [ ] allow the saving and recall of patches
 * [ ] adding a chord arpeggiator or sequencer